MDAnalysis/mdanalysis/testsuite/HOWTO.md

 cd testsuite/MDAnalysisTests
 pytest  --disable-pytest-warnings
 ```
+Note: We use the `--disable-pytest-warnings` flag to currently suppress warnings about `yeild` based tests.
+Work in being done to fix this and you shouldn't need the flag if you are running a singe file/test.

 Running the tests serially can take some time, depending on the performance of your computer.
+(You can speed this up by running tests in parallel using pytest-xdist - explained in the plugin section)

 To run specific tests just specify the path to the test file:
 ```